Skip to main content

 Razer 7.1 Surround Sound

-It’s the Razer’s proprietary surround sound feature that imitates the 7.1 systems.
-Usually, it’s bundled with their gaming headsets, and it works really well.
 If you don’t mind searching through the internet, you can find previous versions of the Razer app for free.
 That way, you can experience everything Razer can offer.
 For better control over the way surround sound works, you’ll need to opt for a paid version, which costs around $20.

 THX Spatial Audio

-Another software to boost your surrounding game.
+THX Spatial Audio is another software to boost your surrounding game.
 Apart from providing the same advantages as its competitors, during gaming, you can choose from different presets.
-Environmental mode brings you the most immersive experience, with enlarged soundstage and positional audio.
-However, in Competitive mode, low-end gets reduced to subdue the explosions and other noises, that could mask your enemy’s footsteps.

 You can download the THX app straight from the Razer website.
 There is a free trial, with $20 being the full price.